Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Conclusion

 The marginal Fermi liquid behavior and in particular, the $T$-proportionality of the resistivity in cuprates \cite{RACooper2009}, which extends a wide range of $T$, are explained from these features of the strange metal state in the Hubbard model.
 Recently, the $\omega/T$ scaling in the dynamical staggered-spin susceptivity and the strange metal behavior in the optical conductivity and resistivity similar to the present study is found in the cellular DMFT studies of the Kondo destruction QCP in heavy-fermion strange metal materials \cite{AGleis2024,AGleis2025}.
 How extent these characteristic behaviors of the strange metal state in the Hubbard model are shared by other strange metal materials, especially, those accompanied with the transformation of the Fermi surface near QCP \cite{MTaupin2022,HHu2024,SSachdev2025} would be interesting problem for future research.
-It would be also interesting to include the particle-particle ladder diagram in the present approach to explain the superconducting and charge density wave states in cuprates and to understand their relation to the pseudogap and strange metal states.
+It would be also interesting to incorporate the particle-particle ladder diagram in the present approach to explain the superconducting and charge density wave states in cuprates and to clarify their relation to the pseudogap and strange metal states as well as the effects of the vertex corrections on the resistivity at low temperatures.